aptdnfapt/OliveOwl/README.md

 *   `/history`: Use `fzf` to select and load a previous chat session.
 *   `/config`: Re-run the API provider and model selection.

+**Multi-line Input:**

+*   **Typing:** Enter your first line at the `You:` prompt.
+If you need more lines, you'll see a `... ` prompt.
+Continue typing lines, pressing Enter after each.
+When finished, press Enter on an empty line at the `... ` prompt to submit the full input.
+*   **Pasting:** Paste your multi-line text at the `You:` prompt.
+After pasting, press Enter once.
+You will likely see the `... ` prompt again.
+Press Enter again (on the empty line) to submit the complete pasted text.

 **Code Block Copying:**

 If the AI includes Markdown code blocks (```...```) in its response, the script will detect them after the response is displayed.
 It will then launch `fzf`, showing a numbered list of the detected blocks (displaying the first line of each).
 Select the block you want to copy using `fzf`, and its full content will be copied to your clipboard.
 Press `Enter` or `0` in the prompt (or `Esc` in `fzf`) to cancel copying.